ruff-lang/ruff-lang.org/content/_index.md

 ## What

-Bunny (_bunny_, not _bunny lang_) is a simple, practical, and fun general purpose dynamic programming language.
+Bunny (_bunny_, not _bunny lang_) is a simple, practical, and fun[^*] general purpose dynamic programming language.

 ## Why

-The motivation is to produce a concrete language specification with wish-list features from it's inspirations and to bundle the a set of developer-friendly features into a cohesive and enjoyable language.
+The motivation is to produce a concrete language specification with wish-list features from it's inspirations and to bundle the a set of developer-friendly features into a cohesive and enjoyable[^*] language.

 It is inspired by classic Lisps like [Common Lisp](https://common-lisp.net/) and [Scheme](https://schemers.org/), modern Lisps like [Clojure](https://clojure.org/), dynamic and general purpose languages like [Ruby](https://www.ruby-lang.org/en/) and [Python](https://www.python.org/), and the elegant concurrency of [Go](https://golang.org/).

 ## How

-Below is a list of features planned for the first stable release of Bunny which together _should_ satisfy the question of 'how'.
+Below is a list of features planned for the first stable release of Bunny which together _should_ satisfy[^*] the question of 'how'.

-- **Minimal and Modern Syntax**, striving for elegance and expressivity.
+- **Minimal and Modern Syntax**, elegant and expressive.
 - **Functional**, as in functions are values.
 - **Tail-Call Optimized**, recursion without the overhead.
 - **Garbage-Collected**.